• Skip to primary navigation

 A cat’s treatment for compulsive head pressing will depend on what’s causing the behaviour in the first place.
 Once your vet diagnoses the underlying condition, they can move forward with the appropriate course of treatment.

-For instance, if tests determine a cat has been poisoned, a vet might induce vomiting or prescribe fluids to combat dehydration.
-A cat with cancer can be treated with chemotherapy or radiation, and meningioma tumours are often successfully removed with surgery.
-Antibiotics are used to treat infections, and cases of encephalitis may be treated with corticosteroids to reduce brain inflammation.
+For instance, if tests determine a cat has ingested poison, a vet might induce vomiting or prescribe fluids to combat dehydration.
+Chemotherapy or radiation can treat a cat with cancer, and surgery can often successfully remove meningioma tumours.
+Antibiotics are used to treat infections, corticosteroids may help to reduce brain inflammation and treat encephalitis.

 Happy cat head rubbing pet parent